 Welcoming the contribution that regional organizations working in the field of human rights make to the advancement of human rights globally, through dialogue, cooperation and the adoption of relevant human rights instruments, including those open for joining by parties from other regions,

-Taking note with appreciation of the initiative of the United Nations High Commissioner for Human Rights to commemorate throughout 2023 the seventy-fifth anniversary of the Universal Declaration of Human Rights and the thirtieth anniversary of the Vienna Declaration and Programme of Action, which is aimed at, inter alia, rejuvenating a worldwide consensus on human rights, including through regional dialogue,

 1. Welcomes the progress made by Governments in the establishment of regional and subregional organizations working in the field of human rights, and their achievements in all regions of the world;

 2. Notes with appreciation the critical role played by the Office of the United Nations High Commissioner for Human Rights in advancing cooperation between international organizations and regional organizations in all their variety and at all their levels of formalization, working in the field of human rights;